bjm31/Spring2019-COP3530-Fang-project-3-bjm31_public/README.md

 Is this a computer?
 Enter 1 for yes, 0 for no: 0
 ```

 After the information is entered, it shows the hand for the first player.
 If the player is the first human player in the round, then it should print the round number.
 Either way, it should print the current player's turn, the player's hand\rack, the top of the discard pile, and the options to pull from the discard pile or the top of the deck.
 A rack is arranged from the slot 1 at the top to slot 10 at the bottom.
 Each number should be moved over the number of spaces represented by the card.
 This means that the 38 has been spaced over 38 spaces from the left hand side.
-You should note that 10 has an extra digit from other numbers so to account for the 0, lines with other numbers should have an additional space.

 ```
 ###########################################################################